Sign variation, the Grassmannian, and total positivity: Introduction and main results

 The results of the paper are organized as follows.
-In \cref{sec_sign_changes}, we generalize \cref{gantmakher_krein} from the totally nonnegative Grassmannian to the entire Grassmannian, by giving a criterion for when $\var(v)\le m$ for all $v\in V$, or when $\overline{\var}(v)\le m$ for all $v\in V\setminus\{0\}$, in terms of the Pl\"{u}cker coordinates of $V$. (\cref{gantmakher_krein} is the case $m := k-1$.)
-As an application of our results, in \cref{sec_amplituhedron} we characterize when the {\itshape amplituhedron map} of Arkani-Hamed and Trnka \cite{arkani-hamed_trnka} is well-defined.
+In \cref{sec_sign_changes}, we generalize \cref{gantmakher_krein} from the totally nonnegative Grassmannian to the entire Grassmannian, by giving a criterion for when $\var(v)\le m$ for all $v\in V$, or when $\overline{\var}(v)\le m$ for all $v\in V\setminus\{0\}$, in terms of the Pl\"{u}cker coordinates of $V$. (\cref{gantmakher_krein} is the case $m = k-1$.)
+As an application of our results, in \cref{sec_amplituhedron} we examine the construction of {\itshape amplituhedra} introduced by Arkani-Hamed and Trnka \cite{arkani-hamed_trnka}.
 In \cref{sec_positroids}, we show how to use the sign patterns of vectors in a totally nonnegative $V$ to determine the cell of $V$ in the cell decomposition of $\Gr_{k,n}^{\ge 0}$.

 We briefly mention here that all of our results hold more generally for {\itshape oriented matroids}, and we prove them in this context.
 In this section we state our results in terms of the Grassmannian, so as to make them as accessible as possible.
 We introduce oriented matroids and the basic results about them we will need in \cref{sec_oriented_matroids}.
 See \cref{oriented_matroids_remark} at the end of this section for further comments about oriented matroids. \\